anthonyjdella/tbd-issue-credential/README.md

 1. The frontend in `/acme-frontend`
 2. The backend service in `/ssi-service`

-> Note: Because SSI Service was down, I created a test backend in `/mock-service-backend`.
+> Note: Because SSI Service was down, I created a mock backend in `/mock-service-backend`.

 ### Mock Backend:
 `/mock-service-backend` is a Mocked Python backend with 3 endpoints: